dena-platform/Dena/src/main/resources/docs/Dena_Platform_API.md

 ----------
 **Delete Relation With Type**

+Remove all relation between parent and child.

-This only delete relation between parent and child and do not remove child.
+**Note:** This only delete relation between parent and child and do not remove child objects.

 Method: DELETE